Ha:mo service in Grenoble, France

-A range of choices of ultra-compact EVs (i-ROAD and COMS) for mobility to the final destination will be provided.
+The service provides two choices of ultra-compact EV's (i-ROAD and COMS) for mobility to the final destination.

 Next Generation Urban Traffic System

-* TOYOTA multimodal navigation not available during the Grenoble Verification Project
+Note: Toyota multimodal navigation not available in the Grenoble Verification Project

 Allocation of parking spaces for the car-sharing system.

 Connection to the Station Mobile trip planner.